dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 (add visual of all ROC curves - the 4 and explain SVC's absence)
 * The best model for each algorithm was selected based on a combination of the total patients predicted correctly and F1 Score.
 * From there, model predictions were assembled to determine which combination (or stand alone model) provided the best results.
-* A summary of the model results can be seen in the fourth image (titled "Model Results") (build table)
+* A summary of the model results can be seen below.
+* The best model, the Support Vector Machine Classification Model #4, is bolded.
+It is the most parsimonious model which provided the optimal combination of total patients predicted correctly and F1 Score.

 | Model(s)                                                                                                                                                   | F1 Score | Recall | Precision | Total Correct | Total Incorrect |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | :------: | :----: | :-------: | :-----------: | :-------------: |